CodeSammich/stuy-books/README.md

 	- [ ] Run properly in Firefox, Chrome, and Safari *(Amanda)*
 - Middleware
 	- [ ] Username properly display on all pages (instead of "Username")
+	- [ ] Books should have different prices, conditions but one entry listed after search
+	 - [ ] One buy page per book with name and seller email
 - Backend:
 	- [x] Email both parties after "buy button" + books status in book object,
 	- [ ] Finish transaction